Transforming-Graph-Data/2026/_pages/cfp.md

 Please submit your paper via the following link:
 [https://cmt3.research.microsoft.com/TGDWorkshop2026/](https://cmt3.research.microsoft.com/TGDWorkshop2026/)

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
-This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services and for software development and support.

 ## Submission Guidelines

 TGD welcomes high-quality research, application, and vision papers.

-Research papers should describe research ideas and results relevant to TGD’s topics of interest, and that fall into one of the following categories:
+**Research papers** should describe research ideas and results relevant to TGD’s topics of interest, and that fall into one of the following categories:
 * original and unpublished results or
 * recent results that have already been accepted or published at an international workshop or conference.
 These will not count as new publications.
 If accepted, a short abstract referencing the original publication will be included in the proceedings.

-Application papers are expected to describe graph transformations in the industrial setting or in new application domains.
+**Application papers** are expected to describe graph transformations in the industrial setting or in new application domains.
 Discussions and lessons concerning technology transfer of research ideas to the real-world setting are particularly encouraged.

-Vision papers should describe graph transformation use cases/scenarios that push the limits of existing solutions.
+**Vision papers** should describe graph transformation use cases/scenarios that push the limits of existing solutions.
 These should motivate the importance of the studied use case, present gaps in the state-of-the-art, and lay out directions for addressing these.

 The expected format for all submissions is **six pages in CEUR Double Column Format**.